mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 To save time, we prepared result files for runs with varying window and step sizes: [`mbuna_deep_Diplotaxodon_localFstats__50_5.txt`](data/mbuna_deep_Diplotaxodon_localFstats__50_5.txt),  [`mbuna_deep_Diplotaxodon_localFstats__50_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__50_5.txt),  [`mbuna_deep_Diplotaxodon_localFstats__10_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__10_1.txt), and  [`mbuna_deep_Diplotaxodon_localFstats__2_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__2_1.txt).

  They can be plotted with the same R script.
 Have a look at the results.

+**Question 9:** What combination of window size/step seems to have the best resolution?
+Why is the smallest window so noisy?

+**Question 10:** What happens if you plot individual data points, instead of a continuous line?
+Are the results clearer?

 ## Identifying introgression with *D*-statistics